Why Do I Feel Like a Failure? Understanding and Overcoming Self-Doubt

 Donât dwell on past failures.
 Know that itâs normal and everyone goes through a cycle of ups and downs.

-Build a Support System:Â
+5. Build a Support System:

 On the flip side, being in toxic friendships often drains you, leaving you feeling unsupported and alone.
 A 2015 survey found that people with emotional support reported lower stress levels compared to those without such support.

 So, if youâre feeling like a failure, take a look at your support system.
 It might be time to make some changes.
-Reach out, connect, and be with people who believe in you when you give up on yourself.Â
+Reach out, connect, and be with people who believe in you when you give up on yourself.

-Every achievement, whether itâs a productive day at work or successfully managing your emotions in a challenging situation, is a step towards success and should be recognized.
+Every achievement, whether itâs a productive day at work or successfully managing your emotions in a tough situation, is a step forward and should be celebrated.
+Keeping a journal or âevidence logâ of your winsâno matter how smallâcan help you challenge feelings of failure.
+When you review these moments during tough times, youâll remind yourself of your strengths and ongoing growth.

-According to a study by Harvard, nothing contributed more to a positive inner work life than making progress in meaningful work.Â
+According to a study by Harvard, nothing contributes more to a positive inner work life than making progress in meaningful work.
+By celebrating your journey and treating your life as a game, you can overcome feelings of failure and move forward with confidence.

 Take the First Step to Change

 Feeling like youâre stuck in a loop of failure?
 The Moore Momentum System is here to help.
 Start with our âCore Values Quizâ.
-Itâs designed to pinpoint the areas of life that need improvement and how you can be the best version of yourself.Â
+Itâs designed to pinpoint the areas of life that need improvement and how you can be the best version of yourself.

 The best part?
 Weâve gamified the process of change to make it fun and engaging.
 This way, leveling up in life becomes an effortless and enjoyable journey.
 Ready to play the game of life?
 Take the quiz and start your journey towards success today. đđđ